Skip to Content

 Core Script

-import bpy import os def render_cameras(): # Get output path from environment variable output_folder = os.getenv('BC_OUTPUT_FOLDER', '/default/output/path') # Find all cameras in scene cameras = [obj for obj in bpy.data.objects if obj.type == 'CAMERA'] if not cameras: print("No cameras found in scene") return scene = bpy.context.scene for camera in cameras: # Set active camera scene.camera = camera # Configure output path scene.render.filepath = os.path.join( output_folder, f"{camera.name}" ) print(f"Rendering {camera.name} => {scene.render.filepath}") bpy.ops.render.render(animation=False, write_still=True) if __name__ == "__main__": render_cameras()
+import bpy import os from pathlib import Path def render_cameras(): # Get the output folder from environment variable or use default output_folder = os.getenv('BC_OUTPUT_PATH', '/default/output/path') output_path = Path(output_folder) # Find all cameras in the scene cameras = [obj for obj in bpy.data.objects if obj.type == 'CAMERA'] if not cameras: print("No cameras found in scene") return scene = bpy.context.scene for camera in cameras: # Set the scene camera to the current camera scene.camera = camera # Build the output path for the current camera camera_output_path = output_path / f"{camera.name}" scene.render.filepath = str(camera_output_path) print(f"Rendering {camera.name} => {scene.render.filepath}") bpy.ops.render.render(animation=False, write_still=True) if __name__ == "__main__": render_cameras()

 Key Components Explained